22.3 Design Guidelines

 - As light and weather conditions change throughout the day and night, as well

-as by environement, such reactions need qualifiers rather than assumptions.
+as by environment, such reactions need qualifiers rather than assumptions.

 Example: 'glitters when caught by light' rather than a perpetual state of